zetkin/app.zetkin.org/.github/ISSUE_TEMPLATE/zui.md

 ## Possible implementations

+Develop this using Storybook.
+We want all the design system components to be documented through their own Storybook stories.

 For reference, you can look at the already existing ZUI components created on the `undocumented/new-design-system` branch (not ZUI components that exist on `main`, as they are not part of the new design system.)

 ## Git